Catholic clergy in Illinois sexually abused more than 1,900 minors, state attorney general says in report

 One survivor, Terry Neary, believes that the public naming of sexual abusers is a "game changer" for child sexual abuse survivors.
 Neary, who was abused by a priest, told investigators that a "public listing is an announcement by the church to survivors that 'we believe you.'"

+Other dioceses — including Joliet, Peoria, Belleville and Rockford — listed lengthy statements and explanations on their websites in reaction to the report.

+On May 18, in anticipation of its release, all six dioceses issued a joint statement outlining their commitment to "improve the transparency and effectiveness of their policies."

-Requests for comment from the Catholic Conference of Illinois and the United States Conference of Catholic Bishops were not returned immediately.
+Request for comment from the United States Conference of Catholic Bishops was not immediately returned.

 Mike McDonnell, a spokesperson for SNAP, a survivor network supporting victims of institutional sexual abuse, told CBS News, "This report clearly tells us that no one knew more about abuse, and no one did less about it, than these dioceses themselves."